ceco51/Using-Simulations-BC-ABC/ABC-python-estimation/readme.md

 How to launch on terminal.
 Example on windows: python "C:\\Users\\User\\Desktop\\bounded_confidence\\abc_bc.py"

 So far, the output is a dataframe in .csv, saved in a user-specified working directory.
 This dataframe contains the values obtained in the last iteration of the ABC - SMC Algorithm.
 In particular, the 'num_params' parameters retained, their weight, and the corresponding summary statistics and terminal distance

+Possibly an error raised by the JVM will be raised when launching the script.
+Just click on "Ok", it should work anyhow